Mercury13/unicodia/Font-Source/Egyptian2/svg-my/rationale.md

 - 1403A: other hull, same plant (but a bit shorter)
 - 1404A: greatly simplified, removed touching curves
 - 1403C: thicker throwing stick
-- 1405C: greatly simplified, removed touching curves
+- 1405C: greatly simplified, removed touching curves, solid canal
 - 1405D: most curves to lines, simplified Re, removed one rope
 - 1406A: removed cow on the bow
 - 14075: removed cow on the bow